Math Activities

 Pasta With Pizzazz

-Fill a plastic bowl with three or more different kinds of uncooked
+Fill a plastic bowl with three or more different kinds of uncooked pasta

-labeled with each "pasta value."
-Each student places a scoop
+each "pasta value."
+Each student places a scoop of pasta on a napkin

-of pasta on a napkin and uses the code to determine its total value.
+and uses the code to determine its total value.

 Domino Addition and Multiplication

 Use dominoes to find different sums.
-If the number 6 is after the
+If the number 6 is after the equal

-used to find missing addends.
-If 7 is the sum and only a 4 is shown
+missing addends.
+If 7 is the sum and only a 4 is shown as one side of

-as one side of the domino, a domino must be found that matches the
+the domino, a domino must be found that matches the side of the domino

-side of the domino given as well as add up to 7.
-Students can also
+given as well as add up to 7.
+Students can also go on to find sums on

-go on to find sums on their own or with partners to challenge
+their own or with partners to challenge themselves.

 Box Lid Math

-Program a rectangle on the box lid with a grid of desired numbers
+Program a rectangle on the box lid with a grid of desired numbers for

-specified math operation.
+operation.

 Parking Garage